backshare via telegramshare via whatsappshare via facebook

 What is the Consensus layer in Blockchain?

-The consensus layer is sometimes called layer 1 in a blockchain.
+The consensus layer is sometimes called layer 1 in a blockchain architecture.
 This layer provides the basic functionality of the blockchain.
 Layer 1 maintains a decentralized ledger of transactions and provides consensus mechanisms to validate new blocks of transactions.

 What Solutions do Layer 2 Blockchains provide?